davidevdt/datamining_jbi030/README.md

 # JBI030: Data Mining course material

-In this repository, you can find the course material - including *jupyter notebooks* - concerning my lectures in the Data Mining (JBI030) bachelor course, for the Data Science program (Eindhoven/Tilburg University).
+In this repository, you can find the course material - including *jupyter notebooks* - concerning my lectures of Data Mining (JBI030), valid for the Data Science program (TUE/UvT).

 In particular, my part of the course will cover:
  1. Data Preprocessing